ANALYSIS-Why Twitter has ignored Elon Musk's 'trolling'

 One of the sources involved in the deal added that Twitter was trying to "block out the noise".

 Musk's representatives have continued to collaborate with Twitter, according to the sources.
-They have been preparing information for submission to regulators, and - if they continue to cooperate - Twitter plans to file its proxy statement, which will outline for its shareholders how the deal came together, as early as this week, the sources added.
+They have been preparing information for submission to regulators, the sources said.

+Twitter's proxy statement on Tuesday, which outlined for its shareholders everything they need to know to vote on the transaction, made no mention of Musk's comments about the deal being on hold or that it could be done at a lower price.

 At the same time, some Twitter executives and advisers are concerned that Musk may be laying the groundwork for renegotiating the agreement and are preparing to defend the deal in court, according to the sources.
 They pointed to Musk's comments about the deal becoming increasingly negative.